effieguenther/grandmas-kitchen/README.md

 - useTransition from react-spring configures the animation pulling data from activeRecipes array

 [Recipe](./src/components/Recipe.js)
-- receives the recipe object and currentUser Object from RecipeList.js
+- receives the recipe object from RecipeList.js
 - displays all the recipe info
 - contains buttons for user to interact with the recipe
     - favorite: add or remove from favorites on click